ioshomebrew/iTransmission-4/README.md

 Compiling app
 -----
 1. The app will never be accepted in the app store.
 Therefore, we do not need codesigning.
 But XCode requires us to codesign each and every app.
-Assuming I use the iOS 5.1 SDK, I can disable this check by opening /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS5.1.sdk/SDKSettings.plist with a text editor (not XCode) and change the following values
+Assuming you use the iOS 9.3 SDK, I can disable this check by opening /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS9.3.sdk/SDKSettings.plist with a text editor and change the following values

 ```
 <key>CODE_SIGNING_REQUIRED</key>